islamCodehood/Study-Notes/JS/Object Iteration.md

 ----------------------------

-- So for an object to be iterable ---must contain---> iterator method(define how object will be iterated).
+- So for an object to be iterable ---must implement---> iterator method(define how object will be iterated).
 - Our iterator method here is `[Symbol.iterator]()`
 - `[Symbol.iterator]()` is a zero argument method ---returns---> iterator object (which is an object that conforms to iterator protocol).
 - On iterator object, you can call method `next()`